 top of page

-I don't recall witnessing either of my parents deal with the anger in a way that they were able to remain calm while expressing frustration/anger.
-Therefore I didn't know what a healthy discussion was or why it was important.
+I would witness them throwing things, intense yelling, running with guns, etc. But regardless of their method of madness, all I recall is the madness!
+I honestly don't remember witnessing either of my parents deal with their anger in a way that allowed them to remain calm while expressing frustration/anger.
+Therefore, I didn't know what a healthy discussion was or why it was necessary.

-And to be honest, until I got angry I didn't realize how much energy is exhausted in a fit of anger, rage or frustration.
+And to be honest, until I got angry, I didn't realize how much energy is exhausted in a fit of anger, rage, or frustration.

 1) What was the reason I was so angry?